chrigHub/PertubationThesis/README.md

 ├── pert_view_{model_name}.pkl # Created data matrix for graphical analysis

 └── pert_test_results_{model_name}.pkl # Created data matrix for quantitative analysis

+### Resources Folder ###
+The resources folder contains shell scripts that were used to call the trai.py file with the correct parameters as well as the conda environment yaml file and connected script files.

+resources/

+├── env/

+│   ├── ma-env.yml                 # YAML file with needed dependencies for the project

+│   └── sync_env.sh                 # Shell script to load the YAML file dependencies

+└── sh/                 # Folder with shell scripts to run the train.py file

 ### Notes
 - All files in analysis folders are created to gather knowledge of the dataset and formulate decisions based on these findings as described in the text of the thesis.